monumenthouse/admin/House Rules.md

 create an environment in which everyone is confident that everyone else will follow the rules, so that they can trust that their own efforts will be reciprocated.

+## Contributing

+Monument is a community, not a product or service.
+Every member, and especially every tenant, is expected to be active in and contribute to our community, rather than viewing the community or the facilities as a resource to be used.
+When we each strive to give more than we get, the result is even greater than the sum of the parts.

+One factor that BNW will consider in deciding whether to renew a tenant's lease is their level of community contribution relative to other members and other potential tenants.
+Tenants that use the building as a resource without giving back should expect that their lease may not be renewed.